jm130/dmogdocs/docs/source/index.rst

 .. note::

    This project is under active development.
+If you wish to provide feedback, please contact the support team at ishelp@hw.ac.uk.

 Contents
 --------